marbl/ModDotPlot/README.md

 Modimizer sketch size.
 Must be lower than window size `w`.
 A lower sketch size means less k-mers to compare (and faster runtime), at the expense of lower accuracy.
 Recommended to be kept >= 1000.

+`--forward <bool>`

+Use forward k-mers only, instead of the default of canonical k-mers.
+Warning: this will give strand specific output.

 `-r / --resolution <int>`

 Dotplot resolution.
 This corresponds to the number of windows each input sequence is partitioned into.
 Default is 1000.
 Overrides the `--window` parameter.